-During the 2018 Annual Review reporting period:
+During the 2019 Annual Review reporting period:

-- No blasts exceeded 120 dBL; - No blast exceeded 115 dBL at the nearest residential dwelling or privately owned land; and - All blasts were within the vibration criteria of <5 mm/s.
+- All blasts were within the overpressure criteria of 115 dBL; and - All blasts were within the vibration criteria of <5 mm/s.

 Section 6 of the Blast Management Plan outlines the proposed blasting controls on site.
 In summary these include: